Last Updated on 3 December, 2020 by Veronica

 When you arrive at the front desk to check in, you are greeted very kindly with a smile.
 They then make you go into a waiting room where you’re invited for something hot like a coke matte or a latte.

-When you are ready to board, they accompany you to your seat, they tell you more or less what the trip will be like, what is included in the ticket, they tell you the menu of the day, they put the suitcase or backpack in place and part at the indicated time.
-At this point you can see that they are part of a British company, they are very punctual!
+When you are ready to board, they accompany you to your seat; they tell you more or less what the trip will be like, what is included in the ticket, tell you the menu of the day, they put the suitcase or backpack in place and part at the indicated time.

-What I can tell you about the passenger car, it is beautiful, comfortable, elegant and they serve you like kings.
-Most of them travel as a couple or as a family, except for me and a Japanese who travel alone.
+I can tell you about the passenger car, it is beautiful, comfortable, elegant, and serves you like kings.
+Most of them travel as a couple or family, except for a Japanese who travels alone and me.

 Travel to Puno by train from Cuzco

-Making the journey to Puno by train is not only to get to Puno, it is to enjoy the trip.
-What matters is the way, not the destination.
+Making the journey to Puno by train is to get to Puno and enjoy the trip.
+Therefore, what matters is the way, not the destination.

 And no one suffered from altitude sickness during the journey.